 Bloodroot is a stemless perennial wildflower with a fleshy, horizontal, fingerlike tuber with reddish-orange juice.
 The tuber sends up a flower stalk wrapped by a single palmate, deeply scalloped, grayish-green basal leaf.
 The leaf unfurls when the solitary flower blooms.
 After the flower fades, the leaves continue growing (to 8 inches wide) until midsummer, when the plant goes dormant: the leaf turns yellow and withers away, and the plant will bloom next spring.

 The flowers open before or just as the leaves start to unfurl.
-As the flower opens, 2 sepals fall off, and 8–16 white petals of uneven size and length descend to a horizontal position, forming a flower that grows to 1¼ inch across, with many yellow stamens.
+As the flower opens, 2 sepals fall off, and 8–16 white petals of uneven size and length open into a horizontal position, forming a flower that grows to 1¼ inch across, with many yellow stamens.
 Because petals are of uneven length, one often finds “square” flowers.
 Each flower lasts only one or two days.
+Blooms March–April.

 Fruits are about 1 inch long, borne upright, smooth, often with a thin whitish waxy coating.
 On maturity these split open lengthwise from the base into 2 parts.

 Scattered in the Ozarks and Ozark border; uncommon elsewhere in the state.